-- >The agency has developed policy in support of the standard. - >Contracts with the contracted agencies contain language that support PREA compliance. - >The contracts allow monitoring by the Wisconsin Department of Corrections. - >Despite the initial contract monitoring deficiency, the agency took quick action at its highest level to remedy the situation. ----------------- ----- ------------
+- >The agency has developed policy in support of the standard. - >Contracts with the contracted agencies contain language that support PREA compliance. - >The contracts allow monitoring by the Wisconsin Department of Corrections and there is a written document to help demonstrate this oversight. - >Staff members responsible for the PREA provisions of the contracts confirmed their involvement in the process and were able to explain how compliance efforts are progressing. - >The agency provided numerous documents that support its efforts to monitor the contracted agencies.